 1. Pre heat oven to 350ºF.
 Soak semolina in 1 cup half and half or whole milk till it gets soaked well for 10 minutes.

-2. Cut the Unsweetened Khoya (Nanak Khoya or Bapu ka Khoya) into small pieces and blend them in a food processor until reduced to powder.
+3. Cut the Unsweetened khoya (Nanak Khoya or Bapu ka Khoya) into small cubes.
+Pulse and blend them in the food processor with the remaining sugar until reduced to powder.
+Transfer everything to the bowl with the ground almonds.

-6. Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on medium heat keep stirring till it comes to a boil and then starts slowly thickening.
-Do not stop stirring at this stage as it could get burnt at the bottom quickly.
-Finally when it starts leaving the sides, remove from the stove.
+6. Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on steady medium low heat keep stirring till it starts bubbling and thickening slowly.
+Finally add saffron water( crushed saffron soaked in 1tbs of hot water) and mix well.
+Do not raise the flame or stop stirring at this stage as it could quickly get burnt at the bottom.
+Once it thickens enough it starts leaving the sides, therefore it is time to switch off the stove and stop cooking.

 Recipe